Configure and pay for parallel jobs

 - Release 12 is queued until Release 11's deployment is active.

 - Release 11 waits for an approval.
-Release 12's deployment starts because a release waiting for approvals does not consume a parallel job.
+Release 12's deployment starts because a release waiting for approvals doesn't consume a parallel job.

 - Even though Release 11 is approved, it resumes only after Release 12's deployment is completed.

 - Release 11 is waiting for manual intervention.
-Release 13 cannot start because the manual intervention state consumes a parallel job.
+Release 13 can't start because the manual intervention state consumes a parallel job.

 Manual intervention does not consume a job in TFS 2017.1 and newer.